makma/fingerprintjs.com/content/blog/friendly-fraud-what-it-is-how-to-protect-your-business.md

 metadata:
   title: "Friendly Fraud: What It Is & How to Protect Your Business"
   url: https://fingerprint.com/blog/what-is-friendly-fraud-prevention-tips
-  description: Friendly fraud occurs when a customer makes a purchase online for a
+  description: Friendly fraud is a common credit card fraud that impacts eCommerce
-    product or service, then turns around and contacts their card issuer to dispute the charge resulting in a chargeback.
-Let’s learn more about friendly fraud, how common it is, and how to protect your eCommerce business against friendly fraud and chargeback abuse.
+    businesses.
+It occurs when a customer files a chargeback with their credit card company on a legitimate transaction rather than first trying to obtain a refund from the merchant.
+It’s also commonly known as a form of chargeback abuse, chargeback fraud, or cyber shoplifting.
   image: /img/uploads/what-is-friendly-fraud_.png
   imageAlt: credit card chargeback
   imageTitle: credit card chargeback